katerynaf/security/README.md

 #### Development

-In a development environment, importing security.py will automatically encrypt all of the raw files listed in RAW_FILES, and save an encrypted version of each to disk.
-You may want to add _ before each raw file name (to indicate insecure information) and then add those files to .gitignore to exclude them from your repository.
+In a development environment, importing security.py will automatically encrypt all of the raw files listed in FILES, and save an encrypted version of each (ending in *.rc4) to disk.
+You should add your secure files listed in FILES to .gitignore so that they are excluded from your repository.

-For example, the application is pre-configured to encrypt _passwords.py (included in this repo for demonstration purposes - do not include the raw password file in your own repo).
-The file _passwords.py will be encrypted into the file passwords.py every time you execute your program in your production environment (as defined in DEV_MACHINES).
+For example, the application is pre-configured to encrypt passwords.py into passwords.rc4.
+The file passwords.py is included in this github repository for demonstration purposes, but DO NOT include the raw password.py file in your own published repo.
+The file passwords.py will be encrypted into the file passwords.rc4 every time you execute your program with the `from security import *` in it (and when the raw, unencrypted file is available).

 #### Production

-In a production environment, importing security.py will automatically decrypt and execute the origianl python file, effectively putting all objects and constants into the global namespace.

-For example, if you define python variable constants in _passwords.py, then those variables may then be directly referenced within your code.
-The module assumes that it is in a production environment unless it is running on a machine listed in DEV_MACHINES.
+In a production environment, importing security.py (with a `from security import *` statement) will automatically decrypt your python file and place all variables into the global namespace.
+For example, if you define python variable constants in passwords.py, then those variables may then be directly referenced within your code.

 See hello_world.py for a working example.